 - This is a bit elementary, but an effective strategy is to ask the question and then go around a circle where everyone must answer.
 It gets everyone talking.
 I’ve been in retrospectives where 2-3 people dominate the conversation, and others don’t say much.
 Everyone always has an opinion on how the experience went, and it seems people sometimes need a little nudging to speak up, or an opportunity to speak up.
 Going around in a circle was effective for that reason.
 Everyone had an answer.
 (Design)

-- I heard about a really cool practice from a team at Spotify where the agile coach would help the team decide on one thing they could do that everyone thought would make the team and or product better.
+- I heard about a really cool practice from the Scrum team at Spotify where the agile coach would help the team decide on one thing they could do that everyone thought would make the team and or product better.
 In one example, they all agreed that every code check-in had to include at least some testing.
 (Development)

 - Ask the simple question, “Does everyone agree with what was just said?”
 (DPM)

 At the end of the day, it comes down to brass tacks.
 If you’re looking for some sprint retrospective ideas to make your next one more effective, keep reading.
-Whether you’re stuck in a rut with the same old questions, looking to mix things up, or planning to roll out the sprint retrospective process to your team, here are some sprint retrospective examples to get your juices flowing.
+Whether you’re stuck in a rut with the same old questions, looking to mix things up, or planning to roll out the sprint retrospective workflow to your team, here are some sprint retrospective examples to get your juices flowing.

 6 Quick Tips To Elevate Your Next Sprint Retrospective